Choosing the Right Drawer Slide

-Decide whether you want side-mount, center-mount or undermount slides.
-The amount of space between your drawer box and the cabinet opening will affect your decision.
+Decide whether you want a side-mount, center mount or undermount slides.
+The amount of space between your drawer box and the cabinet opening will affect your decision

 Decide how far out you want the drawer to come when open.